suffolklibraries/sljekyll/_recurrents/haverhill-tot-rock.md

 ---
 recurrent-title: "Tot Rock"
-recurrent-description: "Songs and action rhymes for toddlers, from 18 months to pre-school age."
+recurrent-description: "Songs and action rhymes for toddlers, from 18 months to pre-school age.
+No session 30 April."
 recurrent-day: Tuesday
 recurrent-times: 1000-1030
 recurrent-location: haverhill-library